2011 Valencian regional election

-The 2011 Valencian regional election was held on Sunday, 22 May 2011, to elect the 8th Corts of the Valencian Community.
+A regional election was held in the Valencian Community on Sunday, 22 May 2011, to elect the 8th Corts of the autonomous community.
 All 99 seats in the Corts were up for election.
-The election was held simultaneously with regional elections in twelve other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.

 The election was won by the People's Party (PP), which increased its majority despite a drop in its vote share.
 The Socialist Party of the Valencian Country (PSPV–PSOE) continued its long term decline and, similarly to the PSOE's performance in other regions with concurrent elections, it sustained severed damage from voters—weary of the ongoing financial crisis affecting the country—and obtained one of its worst electoral results since the autonomous community's inception.
 On the other hand, the electoral alliance between United Left of the Valencian Country (EUPV) and the Valencian Nationalist Bloc (Bloc) which contested the 2007 election had dissolved, with both parties entering the legislature much at the expense of the declining PSOE.
 The Bloc, running together with Valencian People's Initiative (IdPV) and The Greens–Ecologist Left of the Valencian Country (EV–EE) under the Coalició Compromís umbrella, entered parliament on its own for the first time in history.

-As a result of the election, Francisco Camps was re-elected president for a third term in office in June 2011.
-However, his alleged implication in the Gürtel corruption scandal would see his resigned just one months into his term in July, being succeeded by Alberto Fabra, who would remain in the post for the remainder of the legislature.
+While Francisco Camps was able to get re-elected as president, his alleged implication in the Gürtel corruption scandal would see his resignation just one month into his third term in July.
+He would be succeeded by Alberto Fabra, who would serve in the post for the remainder of the term.

 Overview

+Under the 1982 Statute of Autonomy, the Corts Valencianes were the unicameral legislature of the Valencian Community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.